Blotch3D/Blotch3D/README.md

 Texture

-A 2D image applied to the surface of an object.
-For this to work, each vertex of the object must have a texture coordinate associated with it, which is an X,Y coordinate of the 2D bitmap image that should be aligned with that vertex.
+A 2D image applied to the surface of a model.
+For this to work, each vertex of the model must have a texture coordinate associated with it, which is an X,Y coordinate of the 2D bitmap image that should be aligned with that vertex.
 Pixels across the surface of a polygon are interpolated from the texture coordinates specified for each vertex.